Discover what to do, see, and eat;

 After a morning full of play, it’s the long-anticipated lunchtime.
 Children eat their own packed lunches, but on some days, we may even decorate and eat sushi rolls!

 1:00 p.m.
 Mini Japanese Lesson and Origami/ Japanese games

 Children will learn how to write their names in Japanese, and write their names on beautiful Japanese paper.
 They will also learn some basic Japanese greetings, and some words that may come in handy to use during their vacation in Japan!

 Until it’s time to say goodbye, participating kids will get to take part in different sorts of traditional Japanese play, including origami, which is well-known across the world, and other games.

 While your children are with Kyoto with Kids Club, parents are free to head out on their own adventures that may be less kid-friendly, whether that’s enjoying a traditional tea ceremony, a full-course kaiseki meal, or some shopping.
 Kyoto with Kids Club can help you make a bit of time for yourself on your vacation.

 Just a few comments from parents who signed up for Kyoto with Kids Club include:

 When you’re visiting from abroad, you may have a lot of questions and worries about how easy it will be to visit Kyoto with your family, and what kind of things you’ll be able to do.
-The staff at Kyoto with Kids club are local parents, or have experience in early childhood education, so parents can feel free to ask them anything.
+Much of the staff at Kyoto with Kids club are local parents, or have experience in early childhood education, so parents can feel free to ask them anything.
 Kyoto With Kids also posts fun information for families traveling to Kyoto on its blog, so be sure to take a look!